 Equipment using Ultra-Wideband technology is equipment which incorporates, as an integral part or as an accessory, short-range radio link technology which intentionally generates and transmits radio frequency energy.
 In this context, the technology spreads over a frequency range exceeding 50 MHz and several frequency bands allocated to radio transmission services may overlap.

 In the USA and Canada, however, the frequency range is defined somewhat differently.
 Here, one assumes at least 500 MHz:

-Ultra-wideband transmitter is defined as a radiator that has a UWB bandwidth equal to or greater than 500 MHz or a normalised bandwidth greater than 0,2.
+Ultra-Wideband transmitter is defined as a radiator that has a UWB bandwidth equal to or greater than 500 MHz or a normalized bandwidth greater than 0,2.

 In Japan, on the other hand, a slightly lower minimum bandwidth is assumed:

 The transmission bandwidth (-10 dB) is at least 450 MHz.